Edward Pollard (politician)

-Edward Pollard is a Houston politician that represents District J of the Houston City Council.
+Edward Pollard (born July 19, 1984) is a Houston politician that represents District J of the Houston City Council.

 Personal life and education

 Pollard was born in Southwest Houston, and attended Houston Independent School District schools.
 He attended Morehouse College in Atlanta, Georgia on a basketball scholarship.
 He graduated with a bachelor's degree in political science.
 He played professional basketball internationally in Singapore, Chile, and other South American countries.
 He then returned to Houston and earned a Juris Doctor from Thurgood Marshall School of Law, and later, from Harvard Business School, received a Certificate in Negotiation Mastery.
 Pollard is the principal owner of Pollard Legal Group, LLC, which is a civil litigation law firm.
 Additionally, he founded Suits for Success which is a 501(c)3 organization that helps teenage boys develop life skills.
 He is member of Antioch Missionary Baptist Church, and has 2 children.

 Political career

 Pollard is considered to be a centrist or more conservative Democrat.
 He was sworn in on January 2, 2020 to represent District J of the Houston City Council.